 The Office of Diversity and Inclusion Signature Programs encourage and maintain an inclusive, diverse environment at CALS and NC State.

-explore different dimensions of diversity
+- Explore different dimensions of diversity

-gain skills they can use in the workplace and classroom
+- Gain skills they can use in the workplace and classroom

-foster a more inclusive environment.
+- Foster a more inclusive environment

 Each interactive session highlights a different area of diversity using speakers, panel sessions, video clips, and other methods.
 An engaging discussion follows where participants ask questions, share examples and provide insights related to the topic.

 Bringing Visibility to Invisible Groups